2018 One World Ambassador Challenge Winners

 (MS)2 Students Enjoy Showing of the Black Panther

-8th Grade students were treated to a showing of the Black Panther courtesy of CEO Michael Cole of the Cole Group LLC.
+8th Grade students were treated to a showing of the Black Panther courtesy of CEO Marvin Cole of the Cole Group LLC.
 Students enjoyed the connections to our community as well as the technology in the movie.
 Wakanda Forever!